michaelbrin/indyjs-august-2018-talk/README.md

 ## To demo on Github

 -   create an GitHub personal access token: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/
--   create a .env file (git ignored) liek the sample.env.txt
+-   create a .env file (git ignored) like the sample.env.txt

 ### Compiles and hot-reloads for development